-Every now and again, we would invite an external friend with us, but those ladies (or gay friends) could never keep up.
+Every now and again we would invite an external friend with us, but those ladies (or gay friends) could never keep up.
 They were either more interested in all the male eyes we had on us or they felt too much of an outsider.
-We often received comments such as ' "What's the point of coming out with you girls, I will never get a man to hit on me, you are far too intimidating to ever be approached by anyone" or " I don't feel comfortable around four of you together"
+We often received comments such as ' "What's the point of coming out with you girls, I will never get a man to hit on me, you are far too intimidating to ever be approached by anyone" or " I don't feel comfortable around four of you together".
+They were completely missing the point of our get-togethers.
+They couldn't see beyond the pedestal they've built for us.
+We were actually just normal, friendly, down-to-earth girls who mostly discussed insecurities and fears, failures and disappointments.
+It's was their own fear that left them out, not our sophistication.
+I do miss the girls very much and looking at our pictures today, I can't help but to smile nostalgically.
+However what I was thinking of, wasn't our friendship, we were only an example of the perception of intimidation and this is what I want to write about today -intimidation.

 Why do we get intimidated and by whom?

-If we could learn to pay more attention to our thoughts, stop letting them roam freely and become independent, then perhaps, we will no longer feel helpless and overwhelmed by them, and we'll have more power over our own identity, personality and fears.
+If we could learn to pay more attention to our thoughts, stop letting them roam freely and become independent then we will no longer feel helpless and overwhelmed by them, and we'll have more power over our own identity, personality and fears.

 Easier said than done, right?